Biliary AtresiaSymptoms, Doctors, Treatments, Advances & More

 In babies with biliary atresia, bile flow from the liver to the gallbladder is blocked.
 This can lead to liver damage and cirrhosis of the liver, which can be deadly.

-Symptoms usually start to occur between 2 to 8 weeks.
+Symptoms usually start to occur between 2 to 8 weeks of age.
 Jaundice (a yellow color to the skin and mucus membranes) develops slowly 2 to 3 weeks after birth.
 The infant may gain weight normally for the first month.
 After that point, the baby will lose weight and become irritable, and will have worsening jaundice.

 Other symptoms may include: